 -

 The Growth Loan Fund program provides direct loans to eligible seed and early-stage businesses.
 The business must be planning to raise equity in order to qualify.
-The applicant will state how much equity they intend to raise, then have 12 months to do so.
-If they can achieve this goal, the approved loan amount will be based on 20% of the total amount of equity investment raised in the funding round.
-Any investments done before the defined 12-month period do not qualify.
-Loans range from $100,000 to $400,000.
+The applicant first completes an enrollment application in which they state how much equity they intend to raise.
+Once enrolled in the program, they have 12 months make at least 70% of their goal with a minimum raise of $400,000.
+If they achieve this goal, they complete the proof of investment and loan application.
+The approved loan amount will be based on 20% of the total amount of equity investment raised in the funding round.
+Investments made prior to the defined 12-month period do not qualify.
+Loans may be up to $400,000.

 Eligible Applicants